tutsplus/Custom-View-Controller-Transitions-Complete/README.md

-### Envato Tuts+ Tutorial: iOS: Custom View Controller Transitions
+### Envato Tuts+ Tutorial: How to Create Custom View Controller Transitions and Animations

 #### Instructor: Davis Allie

-In this tutorial you will learn how to create fully custom view controller transitions in iOS apps.
-You will also learn how to make these transitions interactive and responsive to a user's actions.
+In this tutorial, you learn how to create custom view controller transitions on iOS.
+You also learn how to make these transitions interactive and responsive to the actions of the user.

-Source files for the Envato Tuts+ tutorial: [iOS: Custom View Controller Transitions](http://code.tutsplus.com/tutorials/ios-custom-view-controller-transitions--cms-25716)
+Source files for the Envato Tuts+ tutorial: [How to Create Custom View Controller Transitions and Animations](http://code.tutsplus.com/tutorials/how-to-create-custom-view-controller-transitions-and-animations--cms-25716)

 **Read this tutorial on [Envato Tuts+](https://code.tutsplus.com)**.